Religion in the Outer Hebrides

-The Outer Hebrides are a unique religious area in contemporary Scotland and Britain.
-The northern island (Lewis and Harris) is dominated by Calvinist 'free churches', and has been described as "the last bastion of Sabbath observance in the UK".
+The Outer Hebrides are a unique religious area in contemporary Scotland.
+The northern island (Lewis and Harris) is dominated by Calvinist "free churches", and has been described as "the last bastion of Sabbath observance in the UK".
 It is also home to a unique form of Gaelic psalm singing known as precenting.
 The southern islands of South Uist and Barra are the last remnants of native pre-Reformation Scottish Catholicism.
 Barra was once dubbed "the island the Reformation did not reach".